cateschick/cateschick/README.md

 <h2>Career Goals</h2>

-   <p>I'm interested in going into tech after I graduate in 2022, and I'm still exploring
+   <p>I'm interested in going into tech after I graduate in May 2022, and I'm still exploring
     careers within this sector to decide which areas I like best!</p>

+   <p> I am currently working as a backend software engineer in the Lower East Side, and I'm enjoying
+   everything about it.
+I'm also interested in artificial intelligence, specifically machine learning. </p>

 <h2>What Can You Find On My GitHub?</h2>